via Imago

 MADISON, IL – Richard Petty as seen after driving the inaugural lap before practice for the NASCAR, Motorsport, USA Cup Series Inaugural Enjoy Illinois 300 presented by TicketSmarter on June 03, 2022, at World Wide Technology Raceway, Madison, IL.
 Photo by Keith Gillett/Icon Sportswire, AUTO: JUN 03 NASCAR Cup Series Enjoy Illinois 300 Presented by TicketSmarter Icon220600306

 For Erik Jones, the regular-season finale at Daytona International Speedway was more than just another superspeedway race.
 It was his last chance to secure a playoff berth.
 In the 2025 NASCAR Cup Series, it was a shot that required nothing less than a victory.
-Jones ran near the front late in the Coke Zero Sugar 400.
-However, aggressive bump drafting from Kyle Larson, already safely locked into the postseason, sent his No. 43 Chevrolet wobbling several times.
+While Jones ran near the front late in the Coke Zero Sugar 400, an aggressive bump from Kyle Larson, who is already safely locked into the postseason, sent his No. 43 Chevrolet wobbling several times.
 Jones held on to finish fifth, but his playoff hopes ended in disappointment.
-The fallout, however, stretched well beyond the finish line.
-And now, this fallout has attracted advice from NASCAR legend Richard Petty himself.
+The fallout between the drivers, however, stretched well beyond the finish line.
+The disagreement has now attracted advice from NASCAR legend Richard Petty himself.

 ADVERTISEMENT